 - Use L * T + N pools.
-(L = the number of buffered frames, T = the number of threads which record command buffers, N = extra pools for secondary command buffers).
+(L = the number of buffered frames, T = the number of threads that record command buffers, N = extra pools for secondary command buffers).

-- Don’t create/destroy command pools, reuse them instead.
+- Don’t create or destroy command pools, reuse them instead.
 Save the overhead of allocator creation/destruction and memory allocation/free.

 - Don’t forget that command pools consume GPU memory.

 - Avoid video memory overcommitment.

 - When memory is over-committed on Windows, the OS may temporarily suspend a process from the GPU runlist in order to page out its allocations to make room for a different process’ allocations.
 There is no OS memory manager on Linux that mitigates over-commitment by automatically performing paging operations on memory objects.

 - Use dedicated memory allocations (

 VK_KHR_dedicated_allocation, core in VK 1.1) when appropriate.